Common preperiodic points for quadratic polynomials

 \section{Nonarchimedean bounds for prime $p = 2$}

 Let $c_1 \not= c_2$ be two elements of $\Qbar$.
-Fix a number field containing $c_1$ and $c_2$, and fix a non-archimedean place $v$ which divides the prime $p=2$.
+Fix a number field $K$ containing $c_1$ and $c_2$, and fix a non-archimedean place $v$ of $K$ which lies over the prime $p=2$.
+We assume that $|\cdot|_v$ is normalized so that $|2|_v = \frac12$.
 In this section, we provide estimates on the local energy

 Because the place $v$ is fixed throughout this section, we will drop the dependence on $v$ in the absolute value $|\cdot|_v$, denote the local Julia set of $f_c$ by $J_{c}$, its escape rate by $\lambda_c$, and the equilibrium measure by $\mu_c$.